Best Smart Home Devices 2026

 Motorized Lutron blinds, Savant whole-home systems, and custom-built smart furniture panels represent the premium end of DecoradTech smart home design — from $2,000 upward.

-The DecoradTech approach to smart home gadgets prioritizes the golden rule: if a visitor cannot immediately tell it is a smart gadget, you have succeeded.
+The DecoradTech approach to smart home devices prioritizes the golden rule: if a visitor cannot immediately tell it is a smart gadget, you have succeeded.
 Frosted smart light switches replace cluttered toggle banks.
 Magnetic wall-mount speakers sit flush without visible cables.
 Smart thermostats in brushed metal finishes blend with premium hardware throughout the home.
-Every smart home gadget choice should pass both the technology test and the aesthetics test.
+Every smart home device choice should pass both the technology test and the aesthetics test.

 09 · Buying Guide